Write a Winning Essay

 How it works -- the $2,000 “No Essay” Scholarship is open to all students and those planning on enrolling within 12 months.
 The monthly winner is determined by random drawing and then contacted directly and announced on our Facebook page.
 One entry per person, but you can come back each month to try again.
 Visit our website for more details at https://collegeprowler.com/scholarship/apply.aspx about this most unusual scholarship program.

 If you have a flair for art, you might want to consider the Christophers Annual High School Poster Contest for high school students.
-Students in grades 9 through 12 create a poster that visually interprets a designated theme – this year’s theme is YOU CAN MAKE A DIFFERENCE.
+Students in grades 9 through 12 create a poster that visually interprets a designated theme – this year’s theme is "One Person Can Make a Difference".
 Each year eight winners selected and prizes awarded of $1,000 first prize, $500 second price, $250 third prize and honorable mentions of $100 each.
-Deadline was February 21, 2014.
+Deadline is February of each year.
 To find out more about this creative way to pay for higher education and for the 2015 contest info., visit http://www.christophers.org/page.aspx?pid=274 for complete poster contest rules and application details.

 THE BOTTOM LINE